myCloudStrife/OpenGL/README.md

 Each folder contain screenshots and readme.

-You can build applications directly in this folders with follow commands:
+You can build applications directly in this folders on Linux with follow commands:
 ```
 mkdir build
 cd build